Our team of

 How to Register an E-Commerce Business in the Philippines

-To help you, we provide a step-by-step guide on the business registration process in the Philippines:
+To give you an overview, we have provides a step-by-step guide on the business registration process in the Philippines:

-- Prepare your documents for submission to SEC
+- Prepare documents for physical submission to SEC and wait for approval

 - Secure the following from the Local Government Unit (LGU) of your business address:

 - Barangay Clearance

 - Mayor’s Permit (or Business Permit)